What happened to the original WW1 roll of honour?

 1st Bn Kings Shropshire Light Infantry, service no 15062

-Robert Jones was born in Pant, and appears on the 1891 census aged 4, with his three brothers and his widowed mother Elizabeth.
+Robert Jones was born in Pant in 1886, and appears on the 1891 census aged 4, with his three brothers and his widowed mother Elizabeth, nee Jasper.
 They lived on Ratcliff Hill.
-In 1911 he was living with Elizabeth, her husband of 18 years Joseph Jones (i.e. married 1893) and several siblings at Underhill Cottage, Pant, and working as a labourer in a stone quarry.
+In 1911 he was living with Elizabeth, her husband of 18 years Joseph Jones and several siblings at Underhill Cottage, Pant, and working as a labourer in a stone quarry.

-He enlisted in Oswestry on 28th October 1914 aged 28 years & 10 months.
-He gave his trade as a labourer, and next of kin as his father, J Jones of Underhill Cottage, Pant.
+Robert Jones enlisted in Oswestry on 28th October 1914 aged 28 years & 10 months.
+He gave his trade as a labourer, and next of kin as his father, J. Jones of Underhill Cottage, Pant.
 He was half-brother to Osborne Jones.

 Detailed service records have survived for Robert Jones.
-He was posted to 3/Kings Shropshire Light Infantry.
+He was posted to 3/Kings Shropshire Light Infantry, service number 15062.
 Posted to France and joined 2nd Battalion 07-04-15.
 He first saw active service 8th April 1915, and was wounded on 5th May at Ypres.
 This sent him to hospital in Boulogne and then back to the UK on 9th May.

 Robert Jones died on 10th November 1918, one day before the Armistice and shortly after his half-brother Osborne.
-The cause of death was influenza (‘Spanish Flu’) His baby son died just before him and was buried with him in the ‘new ground’ section of St Agatha’s, Llanymynech.
+(Some records give the date as the 7th).
+The Llangollen Advertiser reported that the cause of his death was influenza (‘Spanish Flu’), although his war wounds would have made him more susceptible.
+His baby son died just before him and was buried with him in the ‘new ground’ section of St Agatha’s, Llanymynech.
 His wife was also ill at the time, her fate is unknown.
+However his gratuity was paid to his father-in-law, John Hughes, which indicates that she did not survive.

 Robert Jones’ war medal was found in nearby Llynclys in 2011 and has been preserved.
 If anyone related to him reads this, please contact us – we would like to return the medal to the family.